Phormium, New Zealand flax: planting, pruning, care

 Phormium tenax Purpureum - New Zealand Flax

-It eventually forms an opulent clump of linear, stiff, very upright foliage in purple with bronze tones, creating a very exotic effect.
+It eventually forms an opulent clump of linear, stiff, very upright foliage, purple tinged with bronze, very exotic in appearance.

 • Flowering time July, August